Madek/madek-webapp-node-modules/react-waypoint/README.md

 - We determine the scrollable-ness of a node by inspecting its computed overflow-y or overflow property and nothing else.
-This could mean that a container with this style but that does not actually currently scroll will be considered when performing visibility calculations.
+This could mean that a container with this style that does not actually currently scroll will be considered when performing visibility calculations.
-- We assume that waypoint is rendered within at most one scrollable container.
+- We assume that waypoints are rendered within at most one scrollable container.
   If you render a waypoint in multiple nested scrollable containers, the visibility calculations will likely not be accurate.
 - We also base the visibility calculations on the scroll position of the